-Based on my past trips to Thailand and the places I love most here is my recommended 2 week in Thailand itinerary to see the North and South whether you are travelling Thailand on 2 weeks Annual Leave or visiting as part of a Backpacking trip!
+Based on my past trips to Thailand and the places I love most here is my recommended 2 weeks in Thailand itinerary to see the North and South whether you are travelling Thailand on 2 weeks Annual Leave or visiting as part of a backpacking trip!

 Be sure to read this post to help prepare you for your trip: